Armavia Flight 967: Aircraft

 The aircraft involved was an A320 built in France, with its first flight in June 1995.
 It had an MSN number of 547 with a test registration code of F-WWIU.
 The aircraft was delivered in 1995 to Ansett Australia, registered in Australia as VH-HYO.
 It was acquired by Armavia in 2004 registered as EK-32009 with its name as Mesrop Mashtots.
 Armavia repainted the aircraft with its new livery on 31 October 2004.
 The aircraft had flown more than 10,000 hours before the crash.

 Passengers and crew

 Most of the passengers were citizens of Armenia.
-According to reports, the flight had 85 Armenian citizens, 26 Russian citizens, one Georgian citizen, and one Ukrainian citizen.
+According to reports, the flight had 85 Armenian citizens, 26 Russian citizens, one Georgian citizen, and one Ukrainian.